 Methane Action’s mission is to pursue the science and policy advances needed, under careful global governance, to rapidly restore atmospheric concentrations (currently around 1900 parts per billion) to pre-industrial levels (around 700 ppb).
 To facilitate this, we are exploring a variety of methane removal methods.
 For a catalog of promising methane removal technologies we think warrant further research and development, click here.

-Developing such methods could change the methane math, transform current projections, and also equip us to deal with the possibility of a methane “burst.”
+Developing methane removal technologies could change the methane budget math, transform current climate projections, and also equip us to deal with the possibility of a methane burst.

 Methane Action is unique; it’s the leading NGO pursuing methane removal, and the only one with the goal of restoring atmospheric methane to pre-industrial levels.
 We see deep methane emissions reduction and methane removal as complementary.
 Both are mission-critical for lowering atmospheric methane concentrations to safe levels.